steebchen/prisma-client-go/docs/quickstart.md

     go get github.com/prisma/prisma-client-go
     ```

-3) Prepare your database schema in a `schema.prisma` file.
+3) Prepare your database schema in a `prisma/schema.prisma` file.
 For example, a simple schema with a sqlite database and
     Prisma Client Go as a generator with two models would look like this:

     ```prisma